 If you listen to YouTube vloggers, bloggers, and online comments you would think that it is never right to make a Vertical Video, also known as Portrait Mode Video.
-The vast majority of people seem to hate vertical video.
+Most people seem to hate vertical video.
 Here are just a few comments from a vertical video posted by YouTube’s Creator Insider.

 “Don’t encourage people to film like this, please.”